-NOTE: If you are not familiar with concepts such Training Factors and how you may be able to employ them in your training please check out this article series.
-If you are not familiar Periodized Training please check out this article series.
+NOTE: If you are not familiar with concepts such as Training Factors and how you may be able to employ them in your training please check out this article series.
+If you are not familiar with Periodized Training please check out this article series.
 Still not familiar with training Zones, then check out this article series to learn more about training zones.

 Performance Management Chart – PMC

 The Performance Management Chart has been my go-to method to determine an athlete’s state of fitness and freshness for some time.
-There are several types of PMC’s to choose from that utilize different models to determine an athlete’s fitness from week to week, month to month and annually.
-All PMCs will need a measure of short and long term training stress as well as the intensity of individual workouts.
+There are several types of PMC’s to choose from that utilize different models to determine an athlete’s fitness from week to week, month to month, and annually.
+All PMCs will need a measure of short and long-term training stress as well as the intensity of individual workouts.
 Train for too long or too hard and you will overtrain and need an unexpected and unplanned downtime or worse yet don’t train enough and you won’t make the gains you desire.

 Before I dive into the details of what goes into a PMC we need to talk about your athletic discipline, focus, and specificity.

 How you participate in your favorite sport recreationally and competitively should be driving you to train specifically for your favorite sport.
 Without going into every possible endurance sport and sub-discipline I am going to streamline what I mean by specificity.
 If you are a 5K runner you are not likely to use rowing in an effort to improve your running.
 If you are a Stage Racer you are not going to be training 30-minutes a day and expecting to do well.
 If you are a multisport athlete you are not going to go ice climbing to gain an edge over your competition.
 Yes, these examples are meant to be tongue in cheek, however, I have heard and read all sorts of suggestions from well-meaning athletes on how to become better at a particular discipline that wasn’t much better than my silly examples.